dankelley/OceanAnalysis.jl/README.md

 [![AutoMerge](https://github.com/JuliaRegistries/General/actions/workflows/automerge.yml/badge.svg)](https://github.com/JuliaRegistries/General/actions/workflows/automerge.yml)

 OceanAnalysis.jl is a Julia package designed to facilitate the analysis of oceanographic data.
-It is at an early stage of development, and it is developed using the "dog food" method, in which changes and additions are guided by the author's everyday work.
+It is at an early stage of development using the "dog food" method, in which additions and changes are guided by the author's everyday work.

 Please note that this README file is just a landing page for GitHub perusal.
 The full documentation is available [online](https://dankelley.github.io/OceanAnalysis.jl/dev/).